rfrht/RFH-2/README.md

 # RFH-2
-Remote Control compatible with Yaesu FT-991A (and potentially other radios too).
+Remote Control unit compatible with most modern Yaesu radios.
+Includes Schematics, Gerber Files and Board Design.

 ## What is this?
 This is a remote control that is compatible with most modern and recent Yaesu radios.
-It mimicks the same functionality of [Yaesu FH-2](http://lmgtfy.com/?q=yaesu+fh-2) remote control, at a fraction of the cost.
+It mimicks the same functionality of [Yaesu FH-2](http://lmgtfy.com/?q=yaesu+fh-2) remote control, at a fraction of the cost ane with a enormous cool factor: YOU CAN ACTUALLY BUILD IT!

 ## How does the board looks like?
 This is the board layout in its full glory (slightly changed from FH-2, because... usability++):